SukkoPera/MegaDrivePlusPlus/README.md

 - The old *6button*/*lcd_support* branch has become the *master* branch: **this is now the recommended version** to use and the only supported hardware is the Arduino Nano.
 - The old *master* branch has become the *legacy* branch: this is only kept for reference, it is no longer supported and won't get any updates in the future.

+[See this](https://github.com/SukkoPera/MegaDrivePlusPlus/wiki/Legacy-Branch) for the rationale behind this change.

 ### Installation
 If you are interested in modding your console with MegaDrive++, please [head to the wiki](https://github.com/SukkoPera/MegaDrivePlusPlus/wiki).
 There you will find full instructions about what chip to buy, how to put MegaDrive++ on it and how to install it, with a full wiring guide for a few different Mega Drive/Genesis models that were sold.